e-j-w/ChartOfNuclides/doc/FEATURES.md

 # Feature list

-The overall goal of this project is to make a simple, performant, and multiplatform tool that will be useful in both professional (nuclear structure research) and educational contexts.
 Currently implemented features include:

 - Display the chart of nuclides with various color schemes: half-life / lifetime, decay mode, E(2+) ...
 - Select individual nuclides to browse ground and excited state data, including:
   - Level energies, half-lives/lifetimes, decay modes, spin-parities ...
   - Gamma energies, branching fractions, multipolarities ...
   - Atomic masses.
-- Fast, multithreaded search interface for nuclide, level, gamma, and gamma cascade data.
+- Search interface for nuclide, level, gamma, and gamma cascade data.
 - Runs locally, with no network connection needed.
 - Mouse, keyboard, and gamepad (!) support.

+# Technical info and other musings

+The overall goal of this project is to make a simple, performant, and multiplatform tool that will be useful in both professional (nuclear structure research) and educational contexts.
+The reason I'm making this is because there's basically no way to browse isotope data that's both usable offline and suitable for a normal person to use.

-- Written in portable [C99](https://en.wikipedia.org/wiki/C99) using [SDL](https://github.com/libsdl-org/SDL) (so you can browse nuclear half-lives using some of the same code that powers [Half-Life](https://www.pcgamingwiki.com/wiki/Half-Life#Middleware)).
-Fast hardware accelerated rendering using `SDL_Renderer`, native HI-DPI scaling support.
+The program is written in portable [C99](https://en.wikipedia.org/wiki/C99) using [SDL](https://github.com/libsdl-org/SDL) (so you can browse nuclear half-lives using some of the same code that powers [Half-Life](https://www.pcgamingwiki.com/wiki/Half-Life#Middleware)).
+It uses several of SDL's built-in features including fast hardware accelerated rendering and native HI-DPI scaling support.

+The nuclear structure data comes from [ENSDF](https://www.nndc.bnl.gov/ensdfarchivals/).
+The program uses an [overcomplicated parser](../data_processor/proc_data_parser.c) (~3500 SLOC and counting) to pack the original ENSDF data (and some data from other sources) into a single-file database (~50 MB).
+This database is fully loaded into memory when running the program, which allows for extremely fast retrieval/search of data.
+The search interface is multithreaded, allowing for multiple searches of the database to be performed simultaneously.